-Co-led by a Western space scientist, NASA is exploring a revolutionary plan that could see a drone-like quadcopter buzz above the surface of Saturn’s largest moon.
+With a Western space scientist as co-investigator, NASA is exploring a revolutionary plan that could see a drone-like quadcopter buzz above the surface of Saturn’s largest moon.

 The Dragonfly project would take advantage of Titan’s dense, calm atmosphere to fly from site to site as it measures and analyzes the massive moon’s chemistry, geology – and potential for life.
 The craft is modeled after drones on Earth, and would have four pairs of stacked rotors that would enable it to zip – as much as an object with a mass of a few hundred kilograms could be said to ‘zip’ – across Titan geography that has intrigued and mystified scientists for decades.